tndatacommons/tndata_backend/tndata_backend/userprofile/api_docs/userfeedviewset_v2.md

     - `completed`: Total number of actions completed today
     - `progress`: A progress score (currently unused)
     - `engagement_rank`: How the user ranks with their peers using the app.
+    - `weekly_completions`: The number of tips the user has completed in the last 7 days.

 * `suggestions` -- (currently disabled)
 * `upcoming` -- an array of upcoming UserAction or CustomAction objects.
 This